harryxni/TopmetalSe-DPS/README.md

 Analog GPIO

--should be connected with No ESD on the PCB, and likely some sort of coax connector
+-should be connected with minimal ESD on the PCB, and some sort of coax connector

 | Pin Name / Function  | Caravel Name / Mapping         | mprj_io Index |
 | -------------------- | ------------------------------ | ------------- |